beotiger/tk-screensavers/README.md

 }
 ```

-Also there is an `ico` file representing an icon for application GUI (`tkscrsvr.ico`) and font file `MS Mincho.ttf` which is used by `matrix.py` module and is available on any `Microsoft Windows(tm)` system along with all its fonts.
+Also there is an `ico` file representing an icon for application GUI (`tkscrsvr.ico`) and font file `MS Mincho.ttf` which is used by `crazychars.py` and `matrix.py` modules and is available on any `Microsoft Windows(tm)` system along with all its fonts.

-When application is frozen (i.e. bundled by `pyinstaller`) all these three files are avalailable in folder `.\dist\tkscrsavers\_internal` for read and write.
+When application is frozen by `onedir` installation (i.e. bundled by `pyinstaller` through `onedir` variant) all these files are avalailable in folder `.\dist\tkscrsavers\_internal` for read and write.

-`tkscrsavers_log.txt` keeps all log messages from `tkscrsavers.py` and `tkscrsavgui.py` and can be removed any time peacefully.
+**tkscrsavers_log.txt** keeps all log messages from `tkscrsavers.py` and `tkscrsavgui.py` and can be removed any time peacefully.
+It is located in current user home directory when we use compiled/installed version of `tkscrsavers.py`.

 ## Extra files for this project

 `.vscode` - folder for inner VS Code settings if any and file `launch.json` for launching `.py` files from `VS Code editor`.

 `.gitignore` - to list files and folders that are not to be processed by `Git` while comitting.
-`build_spec.bat` - Windows(tm) batch file to make `tkscrsavers.spec` file if it is not there yet.
-Do not run this file for there is some steps needed to modify `tkscrsavers.spec` for proper working.

 `build.bat` - Windows(tm) batch file to compile `*.py` files into one project under `.\dist\` folder.
 Use it when you changed something in `*.py` code and/or added new modules into `screensavers` folder.
 When you add modules into `screensavers` folder do not forget to run `tkscrsavers.py` with `/d` parameter to add theses new modules into available modules list.

+`install.bat` - run this file to copy `tkscrsavers.scr` file from .\dist folder to `C:\Windows\System32` folder where system can ever it found as its screensaver.

 `MS Mincho.ttf` - this font is for `matrix.py` module.
 This font should be available in your Windows(tm) system for free any way and is there only for some hidden purposes.
 See [MS Mincho.ttf](https://learn.microsoft.com/en-us/typography/font-list/ms-mincho) for details regarding this font.

 `Pipfile` - do not know what is it yet.
 But have some clues)
-`README.md` - this file.

 `settings.json` - all screensavers settings used when testing and running modules from development project.
-It will we in `.\dist\tkscrsavers\_internal` folder after project compiling, as mentioned above.
+It will we in `.\dist\tkscrsavers\_internal` folder after project compiling in `onedir` variation, as mentioned above.
+Or it is named as `tkscrsavers.json` in current user home folder when we use compiled/installed version of `Tk Scrsavers` application!

 `tkscrsavers_log.txt` - log file for testing

 `tkscrsavers.spec` - .spec file for `pyinstaller` to compile whole project into independent Windows(tm) executable application.
 See some notes above about it.

+`tkscrsavers_onedir.spec` - like `tkscrsavers.spec` but it is used for `onedir` installation (see above).

 `tkscrsvr.ico` - ICO file 32x32 pixels in size to use as a main icon for Settings GUI application and can be used by any module.

 ## Source project files